pingcap/community/votes/0610-hi-rustin-as-migration-commiter.md

-# A Vote for hi-rustin as TiDB commiter
+# A Vote for hi-rustin as Migration commiter

 ## Proposal